nikhil-salgaonkar/extractors/.github/ISSUE_TEMPLATE/new_extractor.md

 **Integration details**
 Tell us how the product is going to get integrated with DNIF
 - User Manual
-- Protocol / Format being used - API / Syslog / SNMP etc.
+- Protocol / Format being used - CEF / LEEF / Syslog / Key Value pairs / JSON  etc.
 - Configuration guide

 **Is there a trial version / NFR version available**